IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 ## Receiving UID2 Tokens from Another Sharing Participant

 The steps that the receiver takes are similar for all approved sharing scenarios.
 The receiver must decrypt the UID2 token to arrive at the raw UID2.
-To do this, you must have a UID2 Portal account and the sender must create a sharing relationship with you, so that you can access the sender's decryption keys.
+To do this, the receiver must have a UID2 Portal account and the sender must create a sharing relationship with the receiver in the UID2 Portal, so that the receiver can access the sender's decryption keys.

 :::tip
-When you receive the tokens, we recommend decrypting as soon as possible to avoid token expiration.
+We recommend decrypting the tokens as soon as possible after receiving them, to avoid token expiration.
 See [Best Practices for Managing Raw UID2s and UID2 Tokens](sharing-best-practices.md#best-practices-for-managing-raw-uid2s-and-uid2-tokens).
 :::

 The following implementation options are available for decrypting UID2 tokens.